gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Visual Studio 2013
 - GCC 3
 - XCode on OS X
+- Objective-c on Windows with GCC and Clang
 - Macports GCC and Clang on OS X
     - Cross compilation for Linux and Windows
 - Cygwin64